-It’s very beginner-friendly and uses a drag and drop builder to help you quickly create responsive photo galleries.
+On the other hand, Envia Gallery is beginner-friendly and uses a drag and drop builder to help you quickly create responsive photo galleries.

 For those on a budget, there’s a free version of the plugin that lets you add responsive image galleries to your site.

-For more details, see our step by step guide on how to create an image gallery in WordPress.
+For more details, see our step-by-step guide on how to create an image gallery in WordPress.

-UptimeRobot isn’t a plugin, but a website monitoring tool that you can use as an alternative to Jetpack’s monitoring tool.
+UptimeRobot isn’t a plugin but a website monitoring tool that you can use as an alternative to Jetpack’s monitoring tool.

-For more details, see our step by step guide on how to monitor your WordPress server uptime.
+For more details, see our step-by-step guide on how to monitor your WordPress server uptime.